19hours/sg-statutes/Acts/Children and Young Persons Act.md

 ### Power to order parent or guardian to pay fine, etc., instead of child or young person

-39\.—(1) Where a child or young person is charged before a Juvenile Court with any offence for the commission of which a fine may be imposed and damages or costs or both may be awarded, and the Court is of the opinion that the case would be best met by the imposition of all or any of those penalties whether with or without any other punishment, the Court may, in such case, and shall, if the offender is a child, order that the fine imposed and damages or costs awarded be paid by the parent or guardian of the child or young person, unless the Court is satisfied that the parent or guardian cannot be found or that he has not conduced to the commission of the offence by neglecting to exercise due care of the child or young person.
+39\.—(1) Where a child or young person is charged before a Youth Court with any offence for the commission of which a fine may be imposed and damages or costs or both may be awarded, and the Court is of the opinion that the case would be best met by the imposition of all or any of those penalties whether with or without any other punishment, the Court may, in such case, and shall, if the offender is a child, order that the fine imposed and damages or costs awarded be paid by the parent or guardian of the child or young person, unless the Court is satisfied that the parent or guardian cannot be found or that he has not conduced to the commission of the offence by neglecting to exercise due care of the child or young person.

+[Act 27 of 2014 wef 01/10/2014]

-(2) Where a child or young person is charged with any offence, a Juvenile Court may order his parent or guardian to give security for his good behaviour.
+(2) Where a child or young person is charged with any offence, a Youth Court may order his parent or guardian to give security for his good behaviour.

+[Act 27 of 2014 wef 01/10/2014]

-(3) Where a Juvenile Court thinks that a charge against a child or young person is proved, the Court may make an order on the parent or guardian under this section for the payment of damages or costs or requiring him to give security for the good behaviour of the child or young person, without proceeding to record a finding of guilt against the child or young person.
+(3) Where a Youth Court thinks that a charge against a child or young person is proved, the Court may make an order on the parent or guardian under this section for the payment of damages or costs or requiring him to give security for the good behaviour of the child or young person, without proceeding to record a finding of guilt against the child or young person.

+[Act 27 of 2014 wef 01/10/2014]

 (4) An order under this section may be made against a parent or guardian who, having been required to attend, has failed to do so, but, subject to subsection (1), no such order shall be made without giving the parent or guardian an opportunity to be heard.

 (5) Any sum imposed and ordered to be paid by the parent or guardian under this section, or on forfeiture of any such security, may be recovered from him in the manner provided by the Criminal Procedure Code (Cap.
 68) in like manner as if the order had been made on the conviction of the parent or guardian of the offence with which the child or young person was charged.

-### Power of other courts to remit juvenile offenders to Juvenile Court
+### Power of other courts to remit juvenile offenders to Youth Court

-40\.—(1) Any court by or before which a child or young person is found guilty of an offence may, if it thinks fit, remit the case to a Juvenile Court.
+40\.—(1) Any court by or before which a child or young person is found guilty of an offence may, if it thinks fit, remit the case to a Youth Court.

+[Act 27 of 2014 wef 01/10/2014]

-(2) Where any such case is so remitted, the offender shall be brought before a Juvenile Court accordingly, and the Juvenile Court may deal with him in any way in which it might have dealt with him if he had been tried and found guilty by the Juvenile Court.
+(2) Where any such case is so remitted, the offender shall be brought before a Youth Court accordingly, and the Youth Court may deal with him in any way in which it might have dealt with him if he had been tried and found guilty by the Youth Court.

+[Act 27 of 2014 wef 01/10/2014]

 (3) No appeal shall lie against an order of remission made under subsection (1) but nothing in this subsection shall affect any right of appeal against the verdict or finding on which such an order is founded.

-(4) A person aggrieved by the order of the Juvenile Court to which the case is remitted may appeal therefrom to the High Court as if he has been tried by, and had pleaded guilty before, the Juvenile Court.
+(4) A person aggrieved by the order of the Youth Court to which the case is remitted may appeal therefrom to the High Court as if he has been tried by, and had pleaded guilty before, the Youth Court.

+[Act 27 of 2014 wef 01/10/2014]

-(5) A court by which an order remitting a case to a Juvenile Court is made under this section —
+(5) A court by which an order remitting a case to a Youth Court is made under this section —

-(a) may give such directions as appear to be necessary with respect to the custody of the offender or for his release on bail until he can be brought before a Juvenile Court; and
+(a) may give such directions as appear to be necessary with respect to the custody of the offender or for his release on bail until he can be brought before a Youth Court; and

-(b) shall cause to be transmitted to the Juvenile Court to which the case has been remitted a certificate setting out the nature of the offence and stating that the case has been remitted for the purpose of being dealt with under this section.
+(b) shall cause to be transmitted to the Youth Court to which the case has been remitted a certificate setting out the nature of the offence and stating that the case has been remitted for the purpose of being dealt with under this section.

+[Act 27 of 2014 wef 01/10/2014]

 ### Words “conviction” and “sentence” not to be used

-41\.—(1) The words “conviction” and “sentence” shall cease to be used in relation to children and young persons dealt with by a Juvenile Court.
+41\.—(1) The words “conviction” and “sentence” shall cease to be used in relation to children and young persons dealt with by a Youth Court.

+[Act 27 of 2014 wef 01/10/2014]

 (2) Any reference in any written law to a person convicted, a conviction or a sentence shall, in the case of a child or young person, be construed as including a reference to a person found guilty of an offence, a finding of guilt or an order made upon such a finding, as the case may be.

-### Procedure in Juvenile Court
+### Procedure in Youth Court

-42\.—(1) Where a child or young person is brought before a Juvenile Court for any offence, it shall be the duty of the Court as soon as possible to explain to him in simple language suitable to his age and understanding the substance of the alleged offence.
+42\.—(1) Where a child or young person is brought before a Youth Court for any offence, it shall be the duty of the Court as soon as possible to explain to him in simple language suitable to his age and understanding the substance of the alleged offence.

+[Act 27 of 2014 wef 01/10/2014]

-(2) After explaining the substance of the alleged offence, the Juvenile Court shall ask the child or young person whether he admits the facts constituting the offence.
+(2) After explaining the substance of the alleged offence, the Youth Court shall ask the child or young person whether he admits the facts constituting the offence.

+[Act 27 of 2014 wef 01/10/2014]

-(3) If the child or young person does not admit the facts constituting the offence, the Juvenile Court shall then hear the evidence of the witnesses in support thereof.
+(3) If the child or young person does not admit the facts constituting the offence, the Youth Court shall then hear the evidence of the witnesses in support thereof.

+[Act 27 of 2014 wef 01/10/2014]

 (4) At the close of the evidence in chief of each witness, the witness may be cross-examined by or on behalf of the child or young person.

-(5) The Juvenile Court shall, except in any case where the child or young person is legally represented, allow his parents or guardian or, in their absence, any relative or other responsible person to assist him in conducting his defence.
+(5) The Youth Court shall, except in any case where the child or young person is legally represented, allow his parents or guardian or, in their absence, any relative or other responsible person to assist him in conducting his defence.

+[Act 27 of 2014 wef 01/10/2014]

-(6) If in any case where the child or young person is not legally represented or assisted in his defence as provided for in subsection (5), the child or young person, instead of asking questions by way of cross-examination, makes assertions, the Juvenile Court shall then put to the witness such questions as it thinks necessary on behalf of the child or young person and may, for this purpose, question the child or young person in order to bring out or clear up any point arising out of those questions.
+(6) If in any case where the child or young person is not legally represented or assisted in his defence as provided for in subsection (5), the child or young person, instead of asking questions by way of cross-examination, makes assertions, the Youth Court shall then put to the witness such questions as it thinks necessary on behalf of the child or young person and may, for this purpose, question the child or young person in order to bring out or clear up any point arising out of those questions.

+[Act 27 of 2014 wef 01/10/2014]

-(7) If it appears to the Juvenile Court that a prima facie case is made out, the Court shall explain to the child or young person the substance of the evidence against him and, in particular, any points therein which specially tell against him or require explanation and the child or young person shall be allowed to give evidence upon oath or affirmation or to make a statement if he so desires and the evidence of any witness for the defence shall be heard.
+(7) If it appears to the Youth Court that a prima facie case is made out, the Court shall explain to the child or young person the substance of the evidence against him and, in particular, any points therein which specially tell against him or require explanation and the child or young person shall be allowed to give evidence upon oath or affirmation or to make a statement if he so desires and the evidence of any witness for the defence shall be heard.

+[Act 27 of 2014 wef 01/10/2014]

-(8) If the child or young person admits the offence or the Juvenile Court is satisfied that it is proved, he and his parent or guardian, if present, shall then be asked if they desire to say anything in extenuation or mitigation of the penalty or otherwise.
+(8) If the child or young person admits the offence or the Youth Court is satisfied that it is proved, he and his parent or guardian, if present, shall then be asked if they desire to say anything in extenuation or mitigation of the penalty or otherwise.

+[Act 27 of 2014 wef 01/10/2014]

-(9) Before deciding how to deal with him, the Juvenile Court may obtain such information as to his family background, general conduct, home surroundings, school record, medical history and state of development, as may enable it to deal with the case in the best interests of the child or young person, and may put to him any question arising out of such information.
+(9) Before deciding how to deal with him, the Youth Court may obtain such information as to his family background, general conduct, home surroundings, school record, medical history and state of development, as may enable it to deal with the case in the best interests of the child or young person, and may put to him any question arising out of such information.

 [20/2001]

+[Act 27 of 2014 wef 01/10/2014]

-(10) The information referred to in subsection (9) may include any written report of a probation officer, an approved welfare officer, a registered medical practitioner or any other person whom the Juvenile Court thinks fit to provide a report on the child, and may be received and considered by the Court without being read aloud.
+(10) The information referred to in subsection (9) may include any written report of a probation officer, an approved welfare officer, a registered medical practitioner or any other person whom the Youth Court thinks fit to provide a report on the child, and may be received and considered by the Court without being read aloud.

 [20/2001]

+[Act 27 of 2014 wef 01/10/2014]

-(11) For the purpose of subsection (9), the Juvenile Court may —
+(11) For the purpose of subsection (9), the Youth Court may —

-(a) require either or both the child or young person and the parent or guardian thereof to furnish such information or render such assistance to the Juvenile Court as the Court thinks necessary;
+(a) require either or both the child or young person and the parent or guardian thereof to furnish such information or render such assistance to the Youth Court as the Court thinks necessary;

-(b) require either or both the child or young person and the parent or guardian thereof to undergo such medical, psychological or other assessment as the Juvenile Court thinks necessary; and
+(b) require either or both the child or young person and the parent or guardian thereof to undergo such medical, psychological or other assessment as the Youth Court thinks necessary; and

-(c) from time to time release the child or young person on bail or remand him in a place of detention in order to facilitate the carrying out of any requirement of the Juvenile Court under paragraph (a) or (b).
+(c) from time to time release the child or young person on bail or remand him in a place of detention in order to facilitate the carrying out of any requirement of the Youth Court under paragraph (a) or (b).

 [20/2001]

+[Act 27 of 2014 wef 01/10/2014]

-(12) The costs of and incidental to any assessment under subsection (11)(b) shall be borne by the parent or guardian of the child or young person, unless the Juvenile Court directs otherwise.
+(12) The costs of and incidental to any assessment under subsection (11)(b) shall be borne by the parent or guardian of the child or young person, unless the Youth Court directs otherwise.

 [20/2001]

+[Act 27 of 2014 wef 01/10/2014]

-(13) Where the Juvenile Court has received and considered a written report of a probation officer, an approved welfare officer, a registered medical practitioner or any other person whom the Court thinks fit to provide a report on the child or young person —
+(13) Where the Youth Court has received and considered a written report of a probation officer, an approved welfare officer, a registered medical practitioner or any other person whom the Court thinks fit to provide a report on the child or young person —

 (a) the child or young person shall be told the substance of any part of the report bearing on his character or conduct which the Court considers to be material to the manner in which he should be dealt with;